 Carnitine can speed up weight loss and help your body burn fat quickly by transporting energy from fat stores to be consumed by your muscles.

-When you increase carnitine levels, you increase the speed and efficiency with which your body burns fat.
-It also increases stamina and endurance levels, meaning you have the energy to burn more calories and undertake longer, tougher workouts on a more regular basis.
+If the carnitine levels are increased, the speed and efficiency of which the body burns fat, is increased.
+Also, stamina and endurance levels go up, meaning you have the energy to burn more calories and undertake longer, tougher workouts on a more regular basis.

 Carnitine can also help reduce levels of dangerous, visceral fat stored around the belly.
-This results in lower levels of cholesterol and decreases the risk of developing atherosclerosis, also known as clogged arteries.
+This results in lower levels of cholesterol and decreases the risk of developing atherosclerosis (calcified arteries).

 In addition to conventional treatments for heart conditions, carnitine can be a useful supplement for a range of cardiovascular health issues.
 Carnitine benefits those suffering from angina and can help reduce chest pain during exercise.